kkpkishan/aws-reserved-instance-alerts/README.md

 ## Example Alert

-If Reserved Instances are found expiring within the next 3 days, you will receive an alert email like this:
+If Reserved Instances are found expiring within the warning period, you will receive an alert email like this:

 **Subject**: Reserved Instance Expiry Alert